ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

-**This proposal is open for community comments!** Please let us know what you think about the proposed protocol by leaving a comment on the Github pull request associated with the proposal by clicking on the "Conversation" tab.
+**This proposal is open for community comments!** Please let us know what you think about the proposed protocol by leaving a comment on the GitHub pull request associated with the proposal by clicking on the "Conversation" tab.

 A Proposal for Proposals